 4. Give Yourself and Buyers Extra Time

 As a real estate agent, you have a busy schedule.
 But, you should schedule more time than you think you’ll need between property showings and open houses inin rainy weather.
 You and your clients may take longer in traffic, because driving conditions might not be safe.

 5. Consider Rescheduling If Weather Conditions Are Bad

 Even with a little bit of rain, serious buyers will show up with their umbrellas in hand.
 However, if significant rainfall is forecast, you should consider rescheduling the open house or showing.
 It’s not practical to hold a showing in heavy rainfall or storm conditions.
 To do so would increase the risk of slips and falls, and increase the possibility of damage to the property’s floors and carpets.
 It may also present challenges for clients (and you) to commute to the property safely.

 You also want to make sure that the property is appealing and presentable.
 If the weather situation means this isn’t possible, rescheduling is the best choice.

 Most E&O policies for real estate professionals don’t cover claims arising from injuries or property damage at open showings (called Contingent Liability).
-Make sure you have an E&O insurance package that specifically includes open houses and showings coverage.
+Make sure you have a real estate Errors & Omissions insurance package that specifically includes open houses and showings coverage.

 CRES can tailor an insurance package with extensive coverage for specific-to-real-estate needs.
 CRES E&O Insurance + ClaimPrevent® also gives you access to pre-claim legal advice from qualified attorneys 7 days a week.
 Contact the friendly team at CRES at 800-880-2747 for a confidential discussion today.